 “Staying Closed” for Fastpitch Softball & Baseball (NOT What You Think)…

-In this article, we’ll compare the swings of Oakland Athletic’s (now Blue Jays) Josh Donaldson and Toronto Blue Jay’s Jose Bautista (aka Joey Bats).
+In this article, we’ll compare the swings of Oakland Athletic’s (now Yankees) Josh Donaldson and quasi retired Jose Bautista.
 In the video, we’ll discuss:

 - Donaldson v.
 Bautista metrics,